Welcome

 Completion and Post-Completion

 On completion, the buyer pays the balance of the purchase price, and legal title is transferred.
-The seller's solicitor provides the executed transfer deed (or lease), and the buyer's solicitor arranges for registration of the new owner at the Land Registry.
+The seller's solicitor provides the executed transfer deed (or lease), and undertakes to redeem any existing mortgages.
+Keys are released and possession passes to the buyer.

 Key Term: completion